acelng/acec/README.md

-# BComp
+# acec
-Compiler for the B language, written in C.
+Compiler for the ace language, written in C.